Dispelling the myth of testosterone treatment and prostate cancer

 The Testosterone Trials, a large, National Institutes of Health-funded, randomised trial of transdermal testosterone compared with placebo in 800 symptomatic hypogonadal men aged >65 years found no evidence of BPH progression or increased prostate cancer incidence over 12 months of treatment.8 Specifically, the International Prostate Symptom Score (IPSS), which is used to identify symptoms of benign prostatic hyperplasia, did not differ significantly between the two groups.8

-An analysis of three independent registry studies including 1,023 symptomatic hypogonadal men (baselines age 41-58 years) with total testosterone ≤12.1 nmol/L (350 ng/dL), found that testosterone therapy with long-acting injections injections of testosterone in intervals of 12 weeks (following an initial interval of 6 weeks) for up to 17 years (median 5 years) resulted in a prostate cancer incidence of 1.08%.9 This is lower than that seen in the general male population; The Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial on prostate-cancer mortality reported a prostate cancer incidence of 7.35% among 38,345 US men aged 55-74 years who were followed for 7 years.10 The European Randomized Study of Screening for Prostate Cancer (ERSPC) reported a prostate cancer incidence of 9.6% among 72,891 men aged 50-74 years who were followed for 11 years.11
+An analysis of three independent registry studies including 1,023 symptomatic hypogonadal men (baselines age 41-58 years) with total testosterone ≤12.1 nmol/L (350 ng/dL), found that testosterone therapy with testosterone undecanoate (1000 mg) (Nebido®) in intervals of 12 weeks (following an initial interval of 6 weeks) for up to 17 years (median 5 years) resulted in a prostate cancer incidence of 1.08%.9 This is lower than that seen in the general male population; The Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial on prostate-cancer mortality reported a prostate cancer incidence of 7.35% among 38,345 US men aged 55-74 years who were followed for 7 years.10 The European Randomized Study of Screening for Prostate Cancer (ERSPC) reported a prostate cancer incidence of 9.6% among 72,891 men aged 50-74 years who were followed for 11 years.11 For more information, see our previous editorial “Incidence of prostate cancer after testosterone therapy for up to 17 years”.

 Systematic reviews of published studies have also concluded that testosterone therapy does not worsen BPH progression / lower urinary tract symptoms or prostate volume12,13, and does not increase incidence of prostate cancer.14 However, study design flaws, such as lack of untreated controls or independent adjudication of clinical outcomes, inadequate sample sizes, and short treatment durations, are key weaknesses in previously published studies.